 An estuary is defined by the intersection of two currents: in most cases, the freshwater force of a river meeting the salt tides of the sea.
 But the St. Louis River Estuary is a freshwater estuary, one of only a few in the world.
 It earns its place in the category because of the relationship between the river and Lake Superior, which is so massive that it generates its own tide-like rhythm called a seiche.
 The St. Louis River wraps through eastern Minnesota, running 192 miles from its origin at Seven Beaver Lake to its terminus at Lake Superior, where it meets the seiche to create a bidirectional flow that shapes meandering banks and eddies.
 The mixing of lake and river waters makes the estuary chemically distinct from both its sources, marked by a complex habitat gradient between estuarine wetland and lacustrine ecosystems, interspersed with ephemeral islands and bars of land.
 These conditions make the estuary ecologically unique, and just 200 years ago, it was blanketed with wild rice.

 Logging put the city of Duluth on the map in the late 1800s.
-Then, in 1907, the United States Steel Corporation arrived.
+Then the United States Steel Corporation arrived.

 In 1987, the EPA established the St. Louis River Area of Concern, one of 31 U.S.-based sites created under the terms of the Great Lakes Water Quality Agreement.
 12 The Area of Concern declaration set goals to restore habitat and remediate Superfund sites and other sources of pollution and degradation on the river.
 This has been largely successful: in many areas, waters are now clean enough to fish.
 Duluth has been revitalized as an outdoor-recreation destination with initiatives in the works to develop parkland along the estuary.
 The success of these remediation efforts has gone a long way toward reestablishing the habitat that is a precondition for wild rice restoration.